dsanders11/chromium-include-cleanup/README.md

 files which will be analyzed, which can speed things up considerably if it is limited to a subset of the codebase.

+## Performance

+For a full codebase run of the `suggest_include_changes.py` script on Ubuntu, it takes 12.5 hours on a 4 core, 8 thread machine. `clangd` is highly parallel though, and the script is configured to use all available logical CPUs, so it will scale well on beefier machines.

 ## Current Limitations

 Currently the `suggest_include_changes.py` script has problems with suggesting